AaronLeoCooper/angular-guidebook/src/assets/md/guide/components.md

 This is signifying that the class `HeaderComponent` needs to have some special properties.
-You don't need to worry too much about the inner workings of decorators for now however, just try to understand that they _decorate_ classes with additional functionality that they wouldn't have otherwise.
+You don't need to worry too much about the inner workings of decorators for now however, just take a moment to understand that they _decorate_ (_add to_) classes with additional functionality that they wouldn't have otherwise.
 If you want to read more, the
 [official TypeScript docs](https://www.typescriptlang.org/docs/handbook/decorators.html)
-do a great job of breaking down how decorators actually work.
+do a great job of breaking down how class and function decorators actually work.

 `Component` comes from the `@angular/core` package because this is the standard component definition decorator for Angular.
-By using this decorator before a class, it prepares it to be ready to integrate into another components template, or as a component rendered via Angular Router.
+By using this decorator before a class, it prepares it for integration into another component's template, or as a component rendered by Angular Router.

 >NOTE: When importing a decorator, you _dont_ put the @ symbol before the
->variable name in the import - only add the @ when you actually use the decorator
+>variable name in the import.
+Only add the @ when you actually apply the decorator
+>to a class